-Synergy Guides do cater for larger teams depending on whether we miss out more demanding sections such as The Kings Chimney and the TD Gap.
+Synergy Guides do cater to larger teams depending on whether we avoid more demanding sections such as The Kings Chimney and the TD Gap.
 Alternatively, an aditional mountain guide can be provided.
 Please get in touch for a no-obligation chat about what might work best given your experience and ability.

 |Number of People||Cuillin Ridge Traverse|

 Cuillin Ridge Traverse – What to expect

 As your planned traverse approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
 At which time you can agree to a suitable time to meet on the morning of your booking and inform them of any kit requirements you might have.

 If conditions align, we will take a speedboat from Elgol across the sea to get to Loch Coruisk.
 This is a spectacular way to start the adventure and has a real expedition feel to it.
 The boat drops us off near the Coruisk Memorial Hut, from here a steady 2-hour walk will get us to the top of Gars-bheinn.